Founded in 1978, The Robertson County Players have performed nearly 100 different plays and musicals in the past 43 years!

 Spring Fling: A Tribute to Hollywood

-1982: Alice in Wonderland, Spring Fling: Tribute to Broadway, South Pacific, Arsenic and Old Lace
+1982: Alice in Wonderland, Spring Fling: A Tribute to Broadway, South Pacific, Arsenic and Old Lace

 1981: You Can’t Take it With You, Ten Little Indians, The Music Man, The Passion of Dracula